Turn it off

 These air pollutants are linked to a higher chance of developing lung cancer, heart disease, asthma, coughs and bronchitis, particularly in vulnerable people such as older people and children.

-The aim of our campaign is to encourage people to think about idling and if they are stopped for more than a minute or parked then they should switch their engines off.
+The aim of our campaign is to encourage people to think about idling and if they are stopped for more than a minute or parked then they should turn their engines off.

 Keeping the engine running when the vehicle is not moving wastes fuel.
-So, switching off makes sense from both a health viewpoint and a financial one.
+So, turning off makes sense from both a health viewpoint and a financial one.

 This is a very simple small step that everyone can take and can make a difference.